falsechicken/AntiCombatLog/README.md

 <WarningMessageColor>red</WarningMessageColor> - The color of all the messages the plug-in prints.

 <ShowCombatLogMessagesToGlobalChat>true</ShowCombatLogMessagesToGlobalChat> - Tell all players on the server about the combat logger.

+<ReminderNotifications>true</ReminderNotifications> - Remind the player of how many seconds are left until they can safely log out.

+<ReminderNotificationInterval>5</ReminderNotificationInterval> - How many seconds apart to show the reminder notifications.

 ```

 -- LIMITATIONS --